Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 With a stop loss of $20, that would mean that we could trade a position of $5,000 – $5 x $20 stop = $100.
 We place a limit order to hit our target of $1878. $40 x $5 = $200 or a risk/reward ratio of $100/$200 or 1:2.

-Crypto trading involves a high level of risk, but it doesn’t necessarily have to be ‘risky’ as long as you use a solid cryptocurrency risk management method.
+Crypto trading involves a high level of risk, but it doesn’t necessarily have to be ‘risky’ as long as you use a reliable cryptocurrency risk management method.

 Make protecting your account balance a priority over profit, and you will see your account balance steadily increase, even with a series of losses.